 So, how do you implement attribution without running afoul of arguments that attribution models suck?

 Next, you’ll need a custom model representing the customer journey options and assign value to each customer journey path.
-In the image of Google Analytics, you’ll find a link to create a customer model is at the bottom of this drop down menu.
+In the image of Google Analytics, you’ll find a link to create a custom model is at the bottom of this drop-down menu.
 BTW, this used to be available in premium analytics, but Google made it available for everyone.
 Cool.

 A great way to build your custom model is by looking at the funnel options in Google to see all the pathways folks take into and through your website.
 If you get really stuck, here are some from the Google Gallery of attribution models from leading analytics gurus.